 Holidays and day offs!
 We bring you some suggestions about things to do in Granada in May.
 These suggestions can help you, in case you aren’t sure about what else you can do, besides going sightseeing, of course.
 On the first of May, the International Workers’ Day, we celebrate our right to work.
 In addition, on the third of May, Granada holds the typical festivity “Día de la Cruz” (Cross Day).
 Plenty of people take advantage of these days off to visit our city, its narrow streets, or flow with its tea smells, the hustle of the tapas bars…

 Getting to know Granada means getting to know its hidden spots.
 Places that usually are unnoticed.
-One of them is San Juan de Dios Chapel.
+One of them is San Juan de Dios Chapel in the old town of Granada.
 This small XVI chapel is in the city centre of Granada, so that it’s normal if you can’t realize its presence, when you walk along the crowds in Calle Elvira.

 In addition, at Calle Elvira you may also come across with several bars, so that you can try some of the best tapas in Granada.
 It is an alternative area, so his offer is really wide.
 From the most classic to vegetarian and international tapas.
 We give you this guide to have tapas at Calle Elvira.
 Choose the ones you feel like the most.
 By the way, If you are fond of wines, Try some cellar on this street!

 Some plans in Granada for a day off – Live music